Language Learning Burnout: How to Recognize and Recover from Language Burnout

 This is where burnout really messes with your learning.
 You read the same sentence five times and still don't absorb it.
 Grammar rules you understood perfectly last month suddenly make zero sense.
 Your vocabulary recall drops off a cliff.
 You make mistakes you haven't made in months.
 The worst part is that these cognitive symptoms make you feel like you're getting worse at the language, which feeds into more stress and burnout.

-Why language learning burnout happens
+Why burnout happens to language learners

 Understanding the causes helps you prevent burnout in the first place.
 Most cases come down to a handful of common issues that learners don't recognize until they're already burned out.

-Unrealistic expectations
+Unrealistic expectations in language learning journey

 You downloaded Duolingo and expected to be conversational in three months.
 Or you set a goal to study three hours every single day while working full-time.
 The language learning industry doesn't help here, constantly promoting "fluency in 90 days" or similar nonsense.
 When reality doesn't match these expectations, you blame yourself and push harder, which accelerates the burn.